darxtrix/priest/README.md

 # Some feature storming
 - Rest API coming soon !
-- Use calendar API to generate wishes for festivals.
+- Use calendar API to generate wishes for festivals ?

 # Contributions
 Pull requests are awesome and always welcome.
 Please use the **issue tracker** to report any bugs or file feature requests.